kevinprince/website/source/blog/2015-06-15-backpacker-telecom.html.markdown

 - Timezone based call control (no more 4am PPI calls)
 - PayPhone reverse call. (call a number and get Twilio to call me back for 'free' calls)

-The tidied up code is up on github at (github.com/kevinprince/telecom).
+I am just tidying up the code and will post it on GitHub soon.

 I have the rest of the week in Lisbon to rest-up and get ready to head to Asia.